Energy supply and price development – influences and effects

 This brings us to the real issue – the ever-increasing energy prices.
 Heralded by the Ukraine war, the misguided energy policies of past governments have put Germany in severe straits.
-Harmonised inflation (calculated according to European standards) is provisionally put at 8.5 % for July 2022 by the German Federal Statistical Office, while in the eurozone inflation reached a record 8.9 %, according to Eurostat.
-The main driver of these developments is the high energy price, which rose by a further ~40 % in July compared to the previous month, although the increase slowed down somewhat compared to June.
+Harmonised inflation (calculated according to European standards) is provisionally put at 8.5 percent for July 2022 by the German Federal Statistical Office, while in the eurozone inflation reached a record 8.9 percent, according to Eurostat.
+The main driver of these developments is the high energy price, which rose by a further ~40 percent in July compared to the previous month, although the increase slowed down somewhat compared to June.

 Development of energy prices in Germany since June 2021 to June 2022

 The enormous price increases since summer 2021 can be attributed to concerns about a very tense supply situation (e. g.
 Nord Stream II, Ukraine war).
 There is currently no end in sight.